LG G6 Launch: Official Specs, Twitter Reactions And More

 Other features and specs to find in the LG G6 are its Square Camera, which is particularly useful for the Instagrammers out there; two 13MP rear cameras, one with a standard angle and the other one with 125-degree wide-angle lens; selfie snapper with 5MP lens (also with wide-angle lens at 100 degrees); IP68 certification making it waterproof and dustproof; fingerprint scanner placed at the back of the phone; the new UX 6.0 interface; Qualcomm Snapdragon 821 processor paired with 4GB of LPDDR4 RAM; 3300 mAh non-removable battery; support for Quick Charge 3.0, among others.
 It is also the first non-Pixel handset to feature Google Assistant.

 Based on the official specs, features, build and design of the LG G6, The Verge described LG Electronics’ newest flagship as a “really, really solid, good, reliable phone.”
-Learn more about the LG G6 by watching the video below from the publication’s YouTube channel:
+Learn more about the LG G6 by watching the video below from the publication’s YouTube channel.

 Curious to know what others think of LG’s newest smartphone?
 Below are some of the Twitter reactions about the phone.